peter88213/StyleSwitcher/ott/README.txt

 4. Select your language
 5. Save document.

-The same for all other OTT Fempülate files.
+The same for all other OTT template files.